galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 This effort allowed the team to connect more than 50 tools to their respective bio.tools entry, update the registry entry, and collectively peer-review the results.

 The established pipeline and the annotation guidelines can support any scientific community to make their Galaxy tools more findable, visible, comparable, understandable, and accessible.
-Here, we describe the methods and processes that resulted from this project, and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.
+Here, we describe the methods and processes that resulted from this project and highlight how this will now allow the microGalaxy community to confidently navigate an ever-expanding landscape of research software in the Galaxy framework.

 # Methods